“All knowledge carries burdens.”

 Emil: “Someone’s gotta know you.
 You can’t just not exist!
 I crushed you like a bug.
 You can’t crush ghosts, for fuck’s sake.”

 Emil decides to pause his obsession for a moment.
 He lies on his bed, his head resting just below the ornate cuckoo clock that takes him closer and closer to the grave with each heart attacking morning screech.
 His mother gave him that as a housewarming gift.
 She said it was homemade.
-It hanged in his Los Angeles home as long as he could remember before traveling down here with him.
+It hung in his Los Angeles home as long as he could remember before traveling down here with him.

 He frowns and returns to the cold computer screen, unable to rest.
 He pulls up his mother’s email account, signs in, and starts browsing her recent messages.
 He wonders whether her friend ever reached out like she promised.